 Dr. Mark Cooney, Professor of Sociology, has been at the University of Georgia since 1991.
 He received a Ph.D. in Sociology from the University of Virginia in 1991.
 In addition, Dr. Cooney holds a Doctor of Juridical Science degree from Harvard Law School, received in 1988.
-His departmental speciality area is crime, law, and deviance.
+His departmental specialty area is crime, law, and deviance.

 Dr. Cooney is interested in moral conflict, particularly violence.
-His publications have addressed a variety of topics within that broad domain, including the role of third parties in violent conflict, causes and conditions of family honor killing, the gravitational attraction of terrorism, and the effect of community ties on homicide.
+His publications have addressed a variety of topics within that broad domain, including the role of third parties in violent conflict, the gravitational attraction of terrorism, and the effect of community ties on homicide.
 In other work he has analyzed the social foundations of legal evidence, online hostility directed against individuals on death row, and everyday antagonism toward immigrants in Ireland.
-His papers have appeared in American Journal of Sociology, American Sociological Review, British Journal of Sociology, Criminology, Law and Society Review and other outlets.
+His papers have appeared in the American Journal of Sociology, American Sociological Review, British Journal of Sociology, Criminology, Law and Society Review and other outlets.
 His 2009 book Is Killing Wrong?
 A Study in Pure Sociology analyzes responses to homicide across and within human societies.
 Building on his interest in homicides that have traditionally attracted few or no sanctions his latest book is titled Execution by Family: A Theory of Honor Violence (2019).

 Most of Dr. Cooney’s work employs a theoretical system known as Blackian theory or pure sociology.
-Deviating from conventional conceptions of reality, pure sociology explainins human behavior without reference to what people think, feel, or want.
+Deviating from conventional conceptions of social reality, pure sociology explains human behavior without reference to what people think, feel, or want.
 Dr. Cooney is among a growing number of scholars using pure sociology to develop innovative and powerful theories on a variety of subjects.

 - Ph.D., Sociology, University of Virginia, 1991